RadicalFx/documentation/docs/mvvm/callback-expectations.md

 }
 ```

-Those interfaces are designed to let the `ViewModel` intercept the state changes of **its own** `View` not of other view, the default way to intercept state changes of other view is to use the `MessageBroker`.
+Those interfaces are designed to let the `ViewModel` intercept the state changes of **its own** `View` not of other views, the default way to intercept state changes of other views is to use the `MessageBroker`.